-The English Language Arts indicator is Red for all students and the English Learners, Hispanic, Socioeconomically Disadvantage, and Students with Disabilities subgroups.
+The English Language Arts indicator is Red for all students and the English Learners, Hispanic, Socioeconomically Disadvantaged, and Students with Disabilities subgroups.
 This need is addressed in Goal 2, Action 5 ELA MTSS Framework Implementation.
-The Mathematics indicator is Orange due to an increase in scores from the previous year, but overall achievement is still low.
-Additionally, the English Learner Progress indicator is Orange with 41% of English Learners making progress on the ELPAC in 2023.
+This continues to be a need indicated by the 2024 CA Dashboard with all students and all subgroups, except English Learners earning a Red indicator.
+Goal 2, Action 5 ELA MTSS Framework Implementation will continue to be implemented as planned.